ncatlab/nlab-content/pages/0/0/4/0/20400/content.md

 If it still seems suspiciously circular, rest assured that in the semantics, respecting computational equivalence is more basic than anything in the type system.
 The rule about respecting $Comp$ just exposes the fact internally.

-Because every type respects itself, we get all the instances of equality formation from Martin-Löf type theory.
+Because every type respects itself, we get all the instances of equality formation from [[Martin-Löf type theory]].
 Equality types beyond that are for reasoning about membership.

 #### Usual Pi-intro rule